- A strong argument makes claims, and supports them carefully, with evidence.

 The first three weeks of classes can make the last weeks manageable, if you:

 1. Read your syllabi thoroughly before your classes start.
-Try to figure out the objectives and strategies of each course.
+Figure out the objectives and strategies of each course.

 2. Read the table of contents, front and back matter, and sub-heads of all your textbooks.

-3. Find ways your course material intersects with your own experiences, interests, future vocation, etc. Imagine ways to integrate your course with your personal goals, inside of the course objectives and assignments.
+3. Find ways your course material intersects with your own interests, future vocation, etc. Imagine ways to integrate your course reading and assignments with your personal goals.

 4. Begin to gather new vocabulary for your courses.
 Look for words with which you are unfamiliar and start to collect and define them.